hrudkiewicz/expression_calc/README.md

-"#expression_calc
-allows to solve math expressions including: +, -, /, ^, sin, cos using the ONP; edit them and save in the memory"
+"expression_calc allows to solve math expressions including: +, -, /, ^, sin, cos using the ONP; edit them and save in the memory"